inscapist/terraform-k3s-private-cloud/k3s-private-cluster/README.md

 This module is designed for workload that runs within private subnet.
 A private subnet is simply a subnet not associated with an internet gateway.

+If you don't need egress connectivity for cluster, then you can use the [VPC endpoints for SSM](./extras/ssm_vpc_endpoints).
+Otherwise, session manager would not work

 ### Existing VPC

 To run this module, simply